Fifth & Sixth Grades

 Catechesis

-Students continue to visit Joyful Child Atrium for their work with Catechesis of the Good Shepherd in the Level III Atrium.
-This level emphasises the unfolding mystery of God’s redeeming work in the universe as they ask the question “What is the kingdom of God and my place in it?”
+Students continue to visit the Good Shepherd School Atrium in Purcellville, VA for their work with Catechesis of the Good Shepherd in the Level III Atrium.
+This level emphasizes the unfolding mystery of God’s redeeming work in the universe as they ask the question “What is the kingdom of God and my place in it?”

 Nature Study